Last updated: June 11, 2021

 - Children who are not protected by vaccines are more vulnerable to preventable diseases such as measles and whooping cough (pertussis).

 - The Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics (AAP) recommend that parents continue scheduling their child’s well-child visits and stay up-to-date with vaccines.
 This is especially important for children under 2 years of age and for children with special health care needs.

 - No insurance?
+No problem!
 You can still get your child vaccinated.
-The Vaccines for Children (VFC) program provides vaccines at no cost for children who are uninsured, underinsured, on Medicaid or Medicaid-eligible, and/or Alaskan Native/American Indian.
+The COVID-19 vaccine is free for everyone even if you do not have insurance.
+For routine vaccinations, the Vaccines for Children (VFC) program provides vaccines at no cost for children who are uninsured, underinsured, on Medicaid or Medicaid-eligible, and/or Alaskan Native/American Indian.
 There are more than 500 provider offices, community health centers, and local public health agencies that participate in the VFC Program in Colorado.
 Check your child’s eligibility and find a VFC clinic near you.

 - No matter what school looks like in the fall, children must still meet school vaccine requirements.
 More information about requirements.